muhammetyasinarli/DomainDrivenDesign/README.md

 **For distributed systems, in-memory locks should be avoided in favor of database or distributed locking mechanisms.**

 I think optimistic concurrency is generally better suited for many modern applications compared to pessimistic concurrency when considering performance, scalability.
 However Pessimistic Concurrency is needed for critical transactions where locks guarantee safety.

+**AsNoTracking**
+AsNoTracking() improves performance by skipping the change tracking process for the retrieved entities.
+It's ideal for read-only operations where you don't intend to update the entities later.

 ## Asynchronous Programming